Find the best money lenders in South Africa

 A personal loan gives you a lump sum or cash advance that has a fixed repayment period of between 12 and 72 months.
 Money lenders usually offer loan amounts between R10 000 and R250 000, and the loan can be secured or unsecured.

 Secured personal loans require collateral, usually a house or car to secure the loan.
 However, most personal loans are unsecured, and you need a good credit score to qualify.
-Personal loans are used to cover general needs, such as home improvement, weddings, and holidays.
+Use personal loans to cover general needs, such as home improvement, weddings, and holidays.

-Debt consolidation loans are used to pay off your other loans.
+Debt consolidation loans are useful to group all your loans into one.
 If you have too many of them and once they’re paid off, you’ll be left with just the debt consolidation loan.
 That means you have only one monthly payment and you’re paying interest on only one loan which can help you save money if you get a much lower rate.

 A consolidation loan can pay for store accounts, payday loans, credit cards, student debt, plus more.